Beuth-Erdelt/Benchmark-Experiment-Host-Manager/README.md

 1. You can watch status using `bexperiments status` while running.
 This is equivalent to `python cluster.py status`.
 1. After benchmarking has finished, run `bexperiments dashboard` to connect to a dashboard.
 You can open dashboard in browser at `http://localhost:8050`.
 This is equivalent to `python cluster.py dashboard`.
 Alternatively you can open a Jupyter notebook at `http://localhost:8888`.

+See more details at https://bexhoma.readthedocs.io/en/latest/Example-YCSB.html

 ### TPC-H

 1. Run `python tpch.py -ms 1 -dbms PostgreSQL run`.
 This installs PostgreSQL and runs TPC-H at scale factor 1.
 The driver is monolithic.
 1. You can watch status using `bexperiments status` while running.
 This is equivalent to `python cluster.py status`.
 1. After benchmarking has finished, run `bexperiments dashboard` to connect to a dashboard.
 You can open dashboard in browser at `http://localhost:8050`.
 This is equivalent to `python cluster.py dashboard`.
 Alternatively you can open a Jupyter notebook at `http://localhost:8888`.

+See more details at https://bexhoma.readthedocs.io/en/latest/Example-TPC-H.html